Top 5 Best Fondue Recipes, Chocolate to Cheese

-Big apple fondue is best served with a simple platter of room temperature steamed tender crisp, or raw organic vegetables.
-Also a selection of different types of sliced apples, or an array of artisanal breads of course!
+Big apple fondue is best served with a simple platter of room temperature steamed tender-crisp, or raw organic vegetables.
+Also a selection of different types of sliced apples, or an array of artisanal bread of course!

 What are your favorite types of fondue or memories about fondue?
 Drop us a comment and let us know!